preeteeg/Mycollection/README.md

-# onlinecollection
+# Mycollection
-React project for self learning
+React project for an ecommerce platform